 Prerequisite: Consent of instructor.
 Designed for the professionally oriented art student to allow him to select and explore intensively the area of printmaking with the guidance of a member of the art faculty.
 May be repeated for additional credit.
-(Studio fee required.)

 404 Special Problems: Drawing (4-8)